Cast Iron vs Stainless Steel vs Ceramic Cookware: The Complete 2026 Comparison

 These two share nearly identical care routines:

 - Season before first use.
-Apply a thin coat of high smoke point oil (avocado, flaxseed) and bake upside down at 450°F for one hour.
+Apply a thin coat of high smoke point oil (avocado, canola, or grapeseed) and bake upside down at 450°F for one hour.
+Flaxseed oil is sometimes recommended, but it can flake over time.
+Canola and grapeseed tend to produce a more durable seasoning layer.

 - Clean while still warm.
 Wipe with a paper towel for light messes.
 Use coarse kosher salt as a gentle abrasive for stuck food.